FatConan/sand/README.md

 `output_root` defines the output directory relative to the folder provided to the python command.
 Any `target` folders defined will be relative to the `output_root`.

-We don't specify a value in the example `site.json` file so it takes the default value of `"./output"` (so `example/output` in this case).
+We don't specify a value in the example `site.conf` file, so it takes the default value of `"./output"` (so `example/output` in this particular case).

 #### templates